1038 15th Street NE

 Mason City, IA 50401

-Sharon Steckman is serving her 3rd term in the Iowa House of Representatives.
-She is the Ranking Member on the House Education Standing Committee.
-She also serves on the Environmental Protection, and State Government Standing Committees and the Education Appropriations Subcommittee.
+Sharon Steckman is serving her 4th term in the Iowa House of Representatives.
+She holds the position of Assistant Minority Leader.
+She also serves on the Administration and Rules, Education, Environmental Protection, Labor and Ways and Means Committees.

 She is currently serving on Advisory Council for RSVP of North Central Iowa, the Governor’s STEM (Science, technology, Engineering & Math) Council, and the Iowa Commission for MHEC (Midwest Higher Education Compact).
 She also served on the Interim Legislative Tax Expenditure Commission.

 Sharon is a longtime resident of Mason City.
 She was born in Chicago, Illinois, and grew up in Arizona, Colorado, and Nebraska.
 As an adult, before choosing to settle in Mason City, she lived in Ithaca, New York; Detroit, Michigan and Marion, Iowa.
-In Marion she . she was a member of the Marion Planning and Zoning Commission.
+In Marion, she was a member of the Marion Planning and Zoning Commission.
 Mason City has been her home since 1976.

 After retiring from teaching, Sharon decided to continue her passion for education and community affairs by running for a seat in the Iowa House of Representatives in 2008.
 She took her seat in January, 2009, serving on the Education, Economic Growth, Human Resources, Environmental Protection, Natural Resources and Ways and Means Standing Committees.
 She also served as Vice-Chair of the Education Appropriations Subcommittee.
 At the beginning of the second year of her first term, she was elected to the position of Assistant Majority Leader.

 During the first year of her second term, Sharon served as an Assistant Minority Leader.
 She gave up her caucus leadership role to take on the duties of Ranking Member of the Education Committee.